d-smith/roll/README.md

 ### TODO

 * Create a token validation endpoint (to avoid the confused deputy problem)
-* Keep track of the callback codes we generate to avoid replays while waiting for them to expire
-* Make sure a callback code token can't be used as an access token
 * Split the validate behavior out of the authz handler file
-* Check auth code expiration
 * What about refresh tokens?